 Vacuum and Sanders

 Sanding creates a lot of dust, so a shop vacuum is necessary.
 Dust attachments on the sanders will reduce the volume of loose dust resulting in a cleaner workspace (and fewer cold stares from the crews on neighboring boats).
 However, dust gathering is not as important as having the right tools for the job.
 So do not be lured into using the wrong sander because “it doesn’t make a mess.”

-DO NOT use belt sanders and orbital (jitterbug, palm, etc.) sanders on a teak deck.
-If a hired professional arrives with a belt sander to perform the sand out, do not let them on the boat.
-Professionals know not to use belt sanders because the sander can easily catch an edge and gouge the teak.
+Belt sanders and orbital (jitterbug, palm, etc.) sanders should only be used on a teak deck by highly skilled professionals.
+Amateur users can easily catch an edge and gouge the teak or create unwanted grain patterns.
 Orbital sanders work well on the teak.
 BUT they will only wiggle the caulking rather than cutting it down to the deck surface.

-The best sander(s) for resurfacing a teak deck are a 5-6” Dual Action (D/A) random orbital sander and a 7” grinder for larger projects.
-Equip both sanders with the yellow softpads that accept either Stick-It or Hook-n-Loop sanding disks.
+The best sander(s) for resurfacing a teak deck are a 5-6” Dual Action (D/A) random orbital sander and/or a 7” grinder for larger projects.
+Equip both sanders with the yellow soft pads that accept either Stick-It or Hook-n-Loop sanding disks.
 These two types of sanders cut in a circular pattern removing caulking down to deck level.
 If the deck has many corners, a Fein Multimaster sander, or similar, may be helpful.

 Use a hand sanding block or the final sanding because there will be edges that the power tools cannot reach without causing damage.
 Finger sanding is taxing, and it is not suitable for the deck because it creates dishes and grooves.
 So, using a sanding block in locations not easily reach by tools yields the best results.
 Remember: Teak is a naturally oily wood, so gumming of the grit is common.